TRIP TO BANGKOK & PHUKET

 BEST TIME TO VISIT BANGKOK & PHUKET

-November to February is the best time to visit Bangkok, as the climate is cools (26 – 29ºC) during this time of the year.
-March to June are Summers (hot) and July to October is rainy season.
+November to February is the best time to visit Bangkok, as the climate is cool and moderate with temperature ranging 26 – 29ºC.
+March to June is summers season therefore hot and July to October is rainy season.